Helle Tem Cover

 star

-The Bushcraft model does offer a few upgrades from the basic model such as a more tactile, rubberized handle, ‘triflex’ steel and a sheath which includes a sharpener and fire steel to give that extra bit of function demanded by many buschrafters.
+The Bushcraft model does offer a few upgrades from the basic model, such as a more tactile, rubberized handle, ‘triflex’ steel, and a sheath, which includes a sharpener and fire steel to give that extra bit of function demanded by many bushcrafters.

-Even this upgraded bushcraft model still features a stick tang and this might be the first reason that someone would look for an upgrade to their bushcraft knife.
-A full tang, which reaches the whole length of the handle and is visible at the butt end of the knife does add strength, as does a full-width tang.
+Even this upgraded bushcraft model still features a stick tang, which might be the first reason someone would look for an upgrade to their bushcraft knife.
+A full tang, which reaches the whole length of the handle and is visible at the butt end of the knife, does add strength, as does a full-width tang.

-Realistically though the full-width tang can be a disadvantage and you will notice that even Moras newer Garberg model which features a long-awaited full-length tang doesn’t feature a tang that reaches the full width of the handle.
-This prevents your hand coming into contact with cold steel and chilling you in extremely cold temperatures and you will see it is a universal feature of Scandinavian knives.
+Realistically though, the full-width tang can be a disadvantage, and you will notice that even Moras’s newer Garberg model, which features a long-awaited full-length tang, doesn’t feature a tang that reaches the full width of the handle.
+This prevents your hand from coming into contact with cold steel and chilling you in extremely cold temperatures, and you will see it is a universal feature of Scandinavian knives.

-So don’t for a second think that the stick tang of this knife reduces its suitability for bushcrafting, it is a stellar knife in every respect and won’t stretch or break your budget like some of the other knives featured here.
+So don’t for a second think that the stick tang of this knife reduces its suitability for bushcrafting.
+It is a stellar knife in every respect and won’t stretch or break your budget like some other knives featured here.

-Also, consider that Mora’s pedigree when it comes to knives is faultless and they have the benefit of years of making some of the most cost-effective and user-friendly knives on the market.
-The Scandinavian grind is ideal for the kind of light woodworking demanded of a bushcraft knife and versatile enough to be pressed to food prep and camp cooking.
+Also, consider that Mora’s pedigree when it comes to knives is faultless, and they have the benefit of years of making some of the most cost-effective and user-friendly knives on the market.
+The Scandinavian grind is ideal for the kind of light woodworking demanded of a bushcraft knife and versatile enough to be pressed for food prep and camp cooking.

-You might want to shell out more for a knife with wood or bone handle scales or thicker blade steel or one with the flat grind that makes it better for working in the camp kitchen but don’t underestimate the Mora.
-This is arguable the best bushcraft knife, and definitely one of the most versatile, available today.
+You might want to shell out more for a knife with wood or bone handle scales, thicker blade steel, or a flat grind that makes it better for working in the camp kitchen but don’t underestimate the Mora.
+This is arguably the best bushcraft knife, and one of the most versatile, available today.

 2. Fällkniven F1 3G